2019 Student Research Presentation Awards

 - The Actuarial Science Student Research Presentation Award competition will judge presentations on theory and applications in actuarial science as well as the general criteria.
 The cash prize is $250.

 - The general Student Research Presentation Award competition will judge presentations on the general criteria.
 The cash prize is $500.

 - Submit the abstract of the contributed paper or poster through the meeting website;

 - Indicate at time of submission of the abstract in the space provided on the meeting website which competition is being entered;

-(New!)
-Only for the general Student Research Presentation Award competition.
-Summaries submitted by the students for the oral presentation will be assessed by experts.
+Only for the general Student Research Presentation Award competition: Summaries submitted by the students for the oral presentation will be assessed by experts.
 The assessment of summaries will be based upon the following criteria: Relevance/Importance of research/application (30%), Rigor, assessment, and novelty of proposed solution (40%) and Quality of presentation (30%).
 A maximum of 18 presentations will be selected for the competition at the SSC annual meeting.
 Presenters whose summaries have not been selected will be invited to make standard contributed presentations.
-The presenters will be notified by April 15 2018 as to whether their summaries have been selected.
+The presenters will be notified by April 15, 2019 whether their summaries have been selected or not.